Most exchange students will be placed in a double occupancy dorm room. Living on-campus is a significant part of the U.S. university experience.

 - All applicants must pay a $105 contract fee

-On-Campus housing open for student move-in on August 17th.
-If you wish to arrive before August 17th, you will be responsible for your own housing & meals until on-campus housing opens.
+On-Campus housing opens for student move-in on August 12th.
+If you wish to arrive before that date, you will be responsible for your own housing & meals until on-campus housing opens.
 See the 'Request Airport Pick-Up' page for hotel suggestions.

-UNCW will be observing Fall break from October 10 - 11.
-During Fall break, many residence halls will be closed to students.
-However, International House and international student designated Apartments and Suites will stay open.
+UNCW will be observing Fall break from October 5 - 8.
+During break, many residence halls will be closed to students.
+However, international student designated Apartments and Suites will stay open.

-Limited dining options - most on-campus dining facilities will close during Fall Break.
+Limited dining options - most on-campus dining facilities will close during break.
 Therefore, if you plan to stay on campus, you will need to plan your meal schedule to coincide with the available open dining facilities.

 Exchange students may choose to live off-campus.
 However, the Office of International Programs cannot coordinate off-campus arrangements for students.
 The UNCW Seahawk Perch Off-Campus Housing Ad Service provides recommendations for students looking for Off-Campus Housing.